 - Scoop Your Clusters.
 Grab 2 spoons and use one spoon to scoop a small cluster of almonds (I aim for 8-10 almonds or so) and use the other spoon to scrape the cluster off the bottom spoon and onto the parchment lined baking sheet.
 Repeat until all the almond clusters have been scooped.
 (I get about 30 or so in a batch this size.)

 - Top With Salt & Let Them Set.
-Sprinkle a few flakes of sea salt onto each cluster and let them cool and set completely.
+Sprinkle a few flakes of sea salt onto each cluster to taste and let them cool and set completely.